 Do Snakes Play with Each Other?

 Snakes don’t enjoy the company of other snakes.
-In fact, with most species, quite the opposite is true.
-Keeping two snakes together can be quite dangerous and harmful.
+In fact, with most species, keeping two snakes together can be dangerous and harmful.

-Most snakes are asocial animals.
-They don’t interact with other snakes unless they’re mating, hibernating or (in the case of king snakes) eating them.
-They certainly don’t play with one another.
+Most snakes, except garter snakes, are asocial animals.
+They don’t interact with other snakes, unless they’re mating.
+They don’t play together.

 Why is Enrichment Important for Snakes?

 After all, snakes are wild animals.
 They are used to being able to explore the world with no limitations.
-Even rattlesnakes, which are ambush predators, travel hundreds of yards from their dens.
+Even rattlesnakes, which are ambush predators, travel away from their dens.

 Hognose snakes don’t climb trees, but they do burrow.
-A good source of enrichment for these snakes is a very thick layer of substrate.
-They’ll naturally make little tunnels for themselves.
-Burying plastic pipes for them to discover provides great entertainment.
+A good source of enrichment for these snakes is a very thick layer of substrate (bedding).
+They’ll naturally dig tunnels for themselves.